-LB3 - Cost of library service (retired see LB5)

-As of July 1 2019, LB3 has been replaced by LB5 with a shift from measuring number of visits to municipal population.
+LB3 - Cost of library service (retired see LB5) - As of July 1 2019, LB3 has been replaced by LB5 with a As of July 1 2019, LB3 has been replaced by LB5 with a shift from measuring number of visits to municipal population.
 Councils are no longer required to report to this indicator.